Elimination of angular dependency in the quantum three-body problem made easy: Preliminaries

-The reader is reminded here that the term ``natural'' signifies that the parity $\uppi=(-1)^L$ of a many-particle state with angular momentum $L$ is a natural extension of the parity $(-1)^l$ expected for a single-particle state with angular momentum $l$ corresponding to a spherical harmonic $Y_m^l(\theta,\phi$).
-Note that in the process of constructing quantum angular theory of many particles the designation of states with natural ($n$) and unnatural ($u$) parity leads to a more transparent way of presenting the final formulas than the usual designation of states with even ($e$) and odd ($o$) parity used commonly in the literature on the subject.
+Recall that the term ``natural'' signifies that the parity $\uppi=(-1)^L$ of a many-particle state with angular mo\-men\-tum $L$ naturally agrees with the parity $(-1)^l$ characterizing a single-particle state with angular mo\-men\-tum $l$.
+Note that in the process of constructing a quantum angular theory of many particles, the designation of states with natural (n) and unnatural (u) parity leads to a more transparent way of presenting the final formulas than the usual designation of states with even (e) and odd (o) parity commonly used in the literature on the subject.